14 Fall Road Trips for Stunning Scenery Around the United States

 Start in Seattle and loop around Puget Sound, stopping for ferry boat detours to Vashon Island or Whidbey Island.
 On Vashon, you can walk the beaches or visit Point Robinson Lighthouse for a quick island feeling.
 Stop to hike in Olympic National Park, and then carry on to historic Port Townsend, where you can wander among the old waterfront neighborhoods and Victorian houses.

 Florida's Gulf Coast

 Take in warmer temperatures than you’ll get in New England, but avoid the unbearable heat and humidity of Florida’s summers by doing this drive in the fall.

-Do just the short 19-mile drive along Florida’s Highway 30A, which runs along the Gulf of Mexico, or extend it further.
+Do the short 19-mile drive along Florida’s Highway 30A, which runs along the Gulf of Mexico, or extend it further.
 Stop along the way in one of South Walton’s 16 beach neighborhoods, where the sands are sugar-white thanks to their pure quartz crystal makeup.
-You can also check out coastal dune lakes that only exist in a handful of places in the world, including New Zealand, Madagascar and Australia.
-For food, stop at Airstream Row, a street lined with aluminum trailers serving up southern cuisine.
+You can also check out coastal dune lakes that only exist in a handful of places in the world, including New Zealand, Madagascar, and Australia.
+For food, stop at Airstream Row, a street lined with aluminum trailers serving up tasty dishes.

 The Oregon Coast